 That is the whole decision in one sentence.
-Whether it actually saves you money depends on your marginal tax rate — and on a few important details that catch people out every year.
+Whether it actually saves you money depends on your income level — and on a few important details that catch people out.

 For context on how social charges interact with this decision, see our guide to social charges in France.
-For the broader picture of how investment income is taxed, see our overview of how the French tax system works.
+For the broader picture, see how the French tax system works.

 The Default: What Happens If You Do Nothing

-If you do not tick box 2OP, the system applies the PFU (Prélèvement Forfaitaire Unique) — the flat tax — automatically to your investment income.
+If you do not tick box 2OP, the system applies the flat tax (PFU) automatically.

 - Income tax: 12.8%